mtrevisan/Boxon/README.md

 A description of the protocol can be obtained through the methods `Describer.describeTemplates` and `Describer.describeTemplate`.

-These returns a [JSON](https://en.wikipedia.org/wiki/JSON) with a description of all the annotations of the loaded templates.
+These returns a [JSON](https://en.wikipedia.org/wiki/JSON) describing all the annotations of the loaded templates.

 Example: